ExCiteS/geokey/README.rst

     geokey=# CREATE EXTENSION postgis;
     geokey=# CREATE EXTENSION hstore;

-9. Logout of the database and a user:
+9. Log out of the database and a user:

 .. code-block:: console